UPDATED July 11, 2019

-With over 40% of its residents coming from a foreign background, Stuttgart is one of the most diverse cities in Germany.
+With more than 40 percent of its residents coming from a foreign background, Stuttgart is one of the most diverse cities in Germany.
 The Summer Festival of Cultures celebrates this with six days of world music, food, shopping, and other activities in what is the largest intercultural festival in Southern Germany.
 More information, including concert schedules, at sommerfestival-der-kulturen.de.

 🚇 How to get there: Marktplatz is in the heart of the city center, an approximate ten minute walk from the Stadtmitte S-Bahn station.
 U-bahn stops Rathaus and Charlottenplatz are closest, with Schlossplatz and Rotebühlplatz Stadmitte also nearby options.

 “Feast on the lake” with almost two dozen food and drink vendors and a full lineup of concerts around the lakes of the city center.
 A festival of “Old Timer” cars is scheduled for Saturday and Sunday.
 For information including menus, concert schedules, and maps, visit schlemmenamsee.de.